University of East Anglia

 We do not need certificates of mandatory training, CPD completion etc. Please only send us certificates in relation to your academic qualifications.

 The evidence you provide will be used to ensure that you meet the minimum entry requirements.
 We cannot make any assumptions about qualifications that are not evidenced, so please provide certificates which prove that you meet our minimum academic requirements.
-For instance, if only send us a certificate from a taught Master’s qualification, we will be unable to confirm you meet the minimum 2:1 entry requirement without your undergraduate certificate.
+For instance, if you only send us a certificate from a taught Master’s qualification, we will be unable to confirm you meet the minimum 2:1 entry requirement without your undergraduate certificate.
 Similarly, if you have completed an undergraduate degree in another subject and are relying on this to count as your 2:1, you must provide the transcript and certificate of that degree, as well as your conversion certificate.

 If documents are not in English, they must be accompanied by an official translation.
 The original (non-translated document) must also be supplied.
 Failure to supply both a translated and original document will mean we will disregard the qualification.